yukimotochern/docs-2/content/docs/iac/packages-and-automation/crossguard/faq.md

 ## What happens if I add a Policy Pack that causes an existing resource to become out-of-compliance?

-The next preview or update of the stack with fail due to the policy violation.
+The next preview or update of the stack will fail due to the policy violation.
 The stack will need to be fixed before it can be updated.

 A stack with out-of-compliance resources can be destroyed.